BetterMint/BetterMint-RE-1/BUILD_INSTRUCTIONS.md

 After building, `BetterMint_RE.exe` will have:
 - All strings obfuscated as byte arrays
-- Strings not visible in plain text searches
 - Random variable names for packed strings
 - Full anti-debug and anti-VM protections